-A: If you lose your fob, you can re-order a replacement from the manufacturer (details on how to re-order should be with the documents provided by the contractor).
-You can also contact L&Q on 0300 456 9998 and ask the operator to transfer you to the L&Q Neighbourhood Office for your property.
+If you lose your fob, you can re-order a replacement from L&Q. You can contact L&Q on 0300 456 9998 and ask the operator to transfer you to the L&Q Neighbourhood Office for your property.
+Alternatively, you can email ChobhamManor1@lqgroup.org.uk.
 You will normally be asked to pay for the cost of replacement.

 If you need to contact L&Q for general enquiries, please call the main number 0300 456 9998.
-If you are not sure of who to contact ask to speak to the operator who will direct your call
+If you are not sure of who to contact, ask to speak to the operator who will direct your call.

-3. Documents for You to Keep
+Documents for You to Keep

-Please find enclosed the following certificates/documents:
+Please find enclosed the

+following certificates and

+documents: